Sensations (film)

-Sensations is a 1975 pornographic film written by Veronique Monet, directed by Lasse Braun, and starring the writer and Brigitte Maier.
+Sensations is a 1975 pornographic film written by Veronique Monod, directed by Lasse Braun, and starring the writer and Brigitte Maier.
 It also features an appearance by Tuppy Owens.
 Exhibited at the Cannes Film Festival, it became the first European pornographic film to be distributed in the United States.
-According to RV, “it’s done right.”

 Premise

-Maier and Monet play two girls who travel to Amsterdam looking for interesting sex.
+Maier and Monod play two girls who travel to Amsterdam looking for interesting sex.

-“It’s a foreign film called “Sensations” about an American chick who, y’know, goes to Holland and, y’know, has a series of sexual adventures.
-It’s done right.”